Language: EN

 PWM is not an analog signal

 A pulsed signal is sufficient to emulate an analog signal in many applications.
 For example, we can vary the brightness of an LED using PWM.
-The LED actually turns on and off several times per second, but this flicker is so fast that the eye does not perceive it.
-The overall perceived effect is that the LED shines with less intensity.
+The LED actually turns on and off several times per second, but this flickering is so fast that the eye cannot perceive it.
+The overall effect perceived is that the LED shines with lower intensity.

-Another example, when varying the speed of a DC motor with a PWM, in most cases the motor’s inertia will ensure that the effect of the PWM is negligible.
-However, depending on the frequency, we may notice vibrations or noises, in which case we will need to vary the PWM frequency.
+Another example is varying the speed of a DC motor with PWM.
+In most cases, the inertia of the motor will ensure that the effect of PWM is negligible.
+However, depending on the frequency, we may notice vibrations or noise, in which case we should vary the PWM frequency.

-On the other hand, we must take into account the effects of the rapid connection and disconnection of the pulsed signal on the powered device.
-For example, in the case of inductive loads (motors, relays, or electromagnets), disconnection will result in the generation of induced voltage that can damage the digital output or the device itself, so it will be necessary to have the appropriate protections.
+On the other hand, we must take into account the effects that the rapid switching on and off of the pulsed signal can have on the powered device.
+For example, in the case of inductive loads (motors, relays, or electromagnets), disconnection will generate induced voltage that can damage the digital output or the device itself, so it is necessary to have the appropriate protections.

-As for transistors, in general, BJT type transistors are suitable for amplifying PWM signals.
-This is not usually the case with MOS transistors, where the capacitive effects of the transistor, combined with the current limitation of the digital outputs, will often require a previous amplification driver to prevent the transistor from operating in the active region.
+Regarding transistors, in general, BJT types are suitable for amplifying PWM signals.
+This is not usually the case with MOS transistors, where the capacitive effects of the transistor, combined with the current limitation of digital outputs, will often require a prior amplification driver to prevent the transistor from operating in the active zone.

-Arduino Due has 13 8-bit PWM outputs on pins 2 to 13.
-In addition, this board incorporates two discretized analog outputs (DAC) with a resolution of 12 bits (4096 levels).
+• Arduino Due has 13 PWM outputs of 8 bits on pins 2 to 13.
+Additionally, this board includes two discretized analog outputs (DAC) with a resolution of 12 bits (4096 levels).

 An 8-bit resolution in a PWM output means that we have 256 levels.
 That is, we indicate the Duty cycle using a number from 0 to 255.